 Over time, I have developed a grading system called the “Scorecard” that attempts to meet the needs of both kinds of students.
 In essence, the Scorecard gives students a menu of options for how they are going to earn points in the class, ranging from low-stakes quizzes and field trips to high-stakes research papers and creative projects.
 It allows them maximal flexibility to play to their strengths and pursue their own interests.
 At the same time, it also encourages students to take a more active role in designing their assignments and to take responsibility for their educational experience.
 I accept projects in formats as diverse as multimedia presentations, tutorial videos, podcasts, art, fiction, ethnography, Wikipedia entries, websites, computer games, cultural projects, and more.

-As you can see on the Scorecard, half of the course credit is assessed based on in-class metrics (called “core assignments”) like quizzes and exams.
-There are incentives (called “bonuses”) for classroom participation and for seeking extra help, as well as penalties for absences and other transgressions.
-About a third of the final grade is assessed based on “portfolio projects,” which the students can either choose from the menu or design themselves.
+As you can see on the Scorecard, around half of the course credit is assessed based on in-class metrics (called “assignments”) like quizzes and exams.
+Another half of the final grade is assessed based on “portfolio projects,” which the students can either choose from the menu or design themselves.
 The topics for these are open-ended, so a criminal justice student might do an oral presentation on a Song dynasty forensic manual, for example, while an economics student may write a paper on an aspect of intercultural trade, and an art student might produce a copy of a landscape painting.
 Everyone can get credit for producing work that relates to a topic of interest to them, and have control over the format, length, and point-value of the project or projects they will complete.
+Not listed are incentives (called “bonuses”) for classroom participation and for seeking extra help, as well as penalties for absences and other transgressions.